 ARP is slightly more foolproof than using a DHCP request – which I’ll cover below – because even hosts with a static IP address will generate ARP traffic upon startup.

-To pull an IP address of an unknown host via ARP, start Wireshark and begin a session with the Wireshark capture filter set to arp, as shown above.
+To pull an IP address of an unknown host via ARP, I started Wireshark and began a session with the Wireshark capture filter set to arp, as shown above.

-Then wait for the unknown host to come online.
-I’m using my cell phone and toggling the WiFi connection on and off.
+I then wait for the unknown host to come online.
+I used my cell phone and toggled the WiFi connection on and off.
 Regardless, when an unknown host comes online it will generate one or more ARP requests.
 Those are the frames you should look for.

-Once you’ve spotted the request, click on it.
-Use Wireshark’s Packet details view to analyze the frame.
-Look at the Address resolution protocol section of the frame, especially the Sender IP address and Sender MAC address.
+I spotted the request and clicked on it.
+I used Wireshark’s Packet details view to analyze the frame.
+I looked at the Address resolution protocol section of the frame, especially the Sender IP address and Sender MAC address.

 In this case, you can see my phone received an IP address of 192.168.1.182 from the router, and you can identify the device as an Apple phone by looking at the vendor OUI.